nationalarchives/da-reference-generator/README.md

 The references generated are based on the CTDb52 algorithm which is hosted on [OCI tools scala](https://github.com/nationalarchives/oci-tools-scala/tree/main/src/main/resources/uk/gov/nationalarchives/oci).
 Every reference generated will have 'Z' prefixed to it, for example ["ZD4G25","ZD4G26"].

-The last permitted reference that should be used should be: "WWWWWWW" which corresponds to counter value 6103515624.
+The last permitted reference that should be used is: "WWWWWWW" which corresponds to counter value 6103515624.

 ## Deployment